VirtoCommerce/vc-module-content/README.md

 1. Themes Management on UI;
 1. Pages and blogs management on UI;
 1. link lists management;
-1. Documents in markdown format.
+1. Manage documents in markdown format.

 The VC Content module can be accessed both ways: directly and via Stores module.